 How do you select your copywriters and linguists?
 What is the selection criteria used by you or your partner agency?

 Selecting the right language team is a nuanced process, but there are three core elements we look at: industry experience, tone and the nature of the content.
-Our ‘How to capture brand personality overseas’ blog details our method for selecting effective linguist teams for the brands we work with.

 Content is subjective, so workflow delays often stem from dissatisfaction over the content’s accuracy, consistency and tone.
 Using teams that are already immersed in your brand voice and are compatible with the content will drastically improve timeliness, while maintaining desired quality.